waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **PC Interaction:** Stand directly below the PC, face up, and press 'A' to access Pokémon Storage.
 'Gem's PC' is for items.
 - **HM Usage:** HMs are used from the party menu.
 Fainted Pokémon can use field moves.
 - **Surfing:** Not all `ground` tiles adjacent to `water` are valid starting points.
 - **Boulder Pushing:** Activate Strength once from the party menu.
 For each push, simply walk into the boulder.
-It does not need to be reactivated for every push.
-When pushing a boulder, the player character moves into the boulder's previous tile after a horizontal push, but does NOT move after a vertical push.
+  - **Standard Push:** When adjacent to a boulder, pushing it horizontally moves the player into the boulder's previous tile.
+Pushing vertically does NOT move the player.
+  - **NEW - Remote Push:** It is possible to push a boulder from one tile away (i.e., a one-tile gap between player and boulder).
+The boulder moves one tile, and the player does NOT move.
 - **Puzzle Resets:** Leaving and re-entering a map (e.g., Victory Road 1F to Route 23) resets its boulder puzzles.
 Using ladders between floors (e.g., 1F to 2F) does NOT reset them.
 - **Off-Screen State Changes:** An object's state (like a `boulder_barrier`) will not update in the map data until it is visible on-screen.

 ## B. Tile Glossary & Movement Rules
 - `ground`: Standard walkable tile (Elevation 0).
 - `elevated_ground`: Walkable tile at a higher elevation (Elevation 2).
 It is IMPOSSIBLE to step directly between `ground` and `elevated_ground`.
 - `steps`: Allows two-way movement between `ground` and `elevated_ground`.
+Boulders cannot be pushed onto `steps` tiles.
 - `cleared_boulder_barrier`: A former barrier that acts as a one-way ramp (Elevation 1).
 Connects to adjacent elevations but cannot be stepped up onto from `ground` or down from to `ground`.
 - `ladder_up`: Warp tile leading to a higher floor.
 - `ladder_down`: Warp tile leading to a lower floor.